Brentwood, Essex: Sport, parks and open spaces

 Although close to the extremities of Greater London, Brentwood is surrounded by open countryside and woodland.
 This has been cited as showing the success of the Metropolitan Green Belt in halting the outward spread of London's built-up area.

 Brentwood has a number of public open spaces including King George V Playing Field, Shenfield Common, and two country parks at South Weald and Thorndon.
 Weald Country Park was first chosen to hold the 2012 Olympics mountain biking but was declared to be "too easy" a course.
 Brentwood does however host a number of Criterium Cycle Races that attract many of Britain's greatest cyclists.
+In 2024, work was started on Hole Farm Community Woodland, a 100 acre woodland and visitor centre developed by National Highways and Forestry England due to open in 2025.

-The town has two large sports centres providing access to a range of sports including badminton, squash, swimming, and football.
+The town has two large sports centres providing access to a range of sports including badminton, squash, swimming and football.
 There are a number of golf courses, including a 70-par municipal course very close to the town centre at Hartswood as well as others in the surrounding countryside.
 A number of cricket clubs exist in and around the town although the County Ground, closest to the town centre, no longer hosts Essex matches.
 Brentwood is also home to non-league football club Brentwood Town F.C. and basketball team London Leopards, who both play at the Brentwood Centre Arena.
 The town is also home to London league club Brentwood RLFC, the only rugby league club in west Essex.
 Brentwood Hockey Club is also based in the town at the Old County Ground and fielded 6 men's and 5 ladies' league teams for the 2014–15 season.

+Brentwood Running Club, established in 1987 as Thrift Green Trotters, aims to encourage local runners to improve their fitness whilst having fun and meeting like-minded runners.
+The club night is on Wednesdays, meeting at 7:30PM at the Brentwood Centre.
+A Beginners' group following the 13-week 'Couch to 5k' programme is run twice a year.